ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 I'm retrieving a person that is not registered.
 In the initial implementation of our `When` step without the `try catch` block this scenario would fail because an exception is raised in the `When` step.
 But now that I catch exceptions the scenario succeeds when it should fail.

-> Note that this scenario is missing a `Then` step so it's not the greatest real life example.
+> Note that this scenario is missing a `Then` step so it's not the greatest real-life example.
 I have seen this issue however in past projects with scenarios that succeeded when an unexpected error was raised even with a `Then` step.
-So a bug in the production code or test automation code was flying under the radar.
+So, a bug in the production code or test automation code was flying under the radar.

-To fix this issue we can use an `AfterScenario` hook to check if an unexpected error has occured after a scenario has been executed.
+To fix this issue we can use an `AfterScenario` hook to check if an unexpected error has occurred after a scenario has been executed.
 (See [the SpecFlow documentation](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Hooks.html) for more information on hooks.)

 ```csharp
 [Then(@"the error '(.*)' should be raised")]